 Welding different materials

 The material evolution in the manufacturing industry stems from several factors.
-In some industries, there is a push toward lighter weight and corrosion resistant materials and components, which is driving the use of aluminum, high-strength steels and stainless steel.
-In addition, a growing manufacturing economy allows contractors and OEMs to take on more contracts — and a wider variety of jobs.
-This increases the likelihood that companies will need to weld different materials beyond traditional carbon steel.
+In some industries, there is a push toward lighter weight and corrosion resistant materials and components.
+This is driving the use of aluminum, high-strength steels and stainless steel.
+In addition, a growing manufacturing economy allows contractors and OEMs to take on more contracts — and wider variety of jobs.
+This increases the chance that companies will need to weld different materials beyond traditional carbon steel.

-If an operation doesn’t have the right welding equipment, the need to weld different materials can present challenges, since some metals require different techniques or processes to achieve the best results.
-Constant voltage (CV) MIG is often a good choice when an operation is welding only carbon steel, but aluminum and stainless steel are better-suited for pulsed MIG welding.
+If an operation doesn’t have the right welding equipment, the need to weld different materials can present challenges.
+Some metals require different techniques or processes to achieve the best results.
+For operations welding only carbon steel, constant voltage (CV) MIG is often a good choice.
+Aluminum and stainless steel are better-suited for pulsed MIG welding.

 Tip No. 1: Avoid the basic feeder option

-When selecting a wire feeder for welding different materials, it pays to go beyond the basic option.
-Wire feeders with more advanced technologies can save time and improve productivity, especially in welding operations that frequently switch back and forth between materials.
+When choosing a wire feeder for welding different materials, it pays to go beyond the basic option.
+Wire feeders with more advanced technologies can save time and improve productivity.
+This is especially true in welding operations that frequently switch back and forth between materials.

 Some companies have separate welding cells for specific material types — one cell for welding aluminum and another for welding carbon steel, for example.
 Using a dual feeder system eliminates the need for separate welding cells by material type.

 With a dual feeder solution, one side can be set up for aluminum and the other side can be set up for carbon steel or stainless steel.
-Welders can easily switch between sides — eliminating the need to change out the filler metal every time the material being welded changes.
-This option reduces an operation’s equipment investment and saves floor space, since the same power source can be used with two feeders in the same welding cell, rather than outfitting two separate cells with more equipment.
+Welders can easily switch between sides — eliminating the need to change out filler metal every time the welded material changes.
+This option reduces the equipment investment and saves floor space.
+The same power source can be used with two feeders in the same weld cell, rather than outfitting two cells with more equipment.

-An integrated system package that includes the power source and feeder on one MIG runner cart can save time in setup, free up space on the welding floor and make it easier to move equipment from one cell to another.
+An integrated system package that includes the power source and feeder on one MIG runner cart saves time in setup.
+It also frees up space on the welding floor and makes it easier to move equipment from one cell to another.

-Because filler metals used for soft alloys such as aluminum, small-diameter stainless and silicon bronze can be more difficult to feed, it’s also recommended to use a push-pull system for smoother wire feeding.
+Filler metals used for soft alloys like aluminum, small-diameter stainless and silicon bronze can be more difficult to feed.
+It’s recommended to use a push-pull system for smoother wire feeding.

-More advanced wire feeders let welders save different weld programs, so the correct parameters for specific applications can be easily retrieved with the push of a button.
+More advanced wire feeders let welders save different weld programs.
+The correct parameters for specific applications can be easily retrieved with the push of a button.
 This saves significant time in setup and changeover between material types.